Kew isn’t just for gardeners! Children can be entertained all day long with family-friendly activities — explore our attractions for kids of all ages.

 The Evolution House is now closed as part of the Temperate House restoration project.

-In the 18th century, ice houses like this were built in the grounds of most large households in order to supply ice for a variety of uses.
+In the 18th century, ice houses like this were built in the grounds of most large households to supply ice for a variety of uses.

 Come and test your balance in Kew's natural play area, located among the trees in the conservation area.